-The Milky Way in Palau is one of those fun activities that you can do in Rock Islands.
+The Milky Way in Palau is one of those fun activities that you can do in the Rock Islands.
 A lot of diving tours make this place their first stop.
 Aside from the gorgeous turquoise water in the lagoon, it is also known for its creamy white mud that is said to make you look younger after applying it on your face and body.
 It is basically a natural mud spa treatment known to locals and tourist alike.
 And the best thing about it?
 It is free!

 6. Ngardmau Falls

 Ngardmau Falls is a beautiful waterfall in Babeldaob, 30-45 minutes drive from Koror.
 You can reach Ngardmau through a tough 30-minute hike.
 So make sure to bring water shoes with you, drinking water, water casing for your electronic gadgets and extra clothes.
-It is best to go here using a rental car than join expensive day trips.
+It is best to go here using a rental car then join expensive day trips.
 The entrance fee is only $10.

 7. Rock Islands

 The Rock Islands of Palau or Chelchebab is a UNESCO heritage site famed for its small and large limestone islands.
 The islands composed Palau’s Southern lagoon and it’s located between Koror and Peleliu.
-These around 300 islands also comprised majority of Palau’s tourist spots and for a good reason.
+These around 300 islands also comprised the majority of Palau’s tourist spots and for a good reason.
 Rock Islands are famous for its unique geological formation and spectacular marine life on the bodies of water surrounding it.
-It is a world-class destination for snorkeling, diving and swimming.
+It is a world-class destination for snorkeling, diving, and swimming.
 Among them are German Channel, Blue Corner, Ulong Channel and Blue Holes.

 WHERE TO EAT IN PALAU

 - Elilai is another restaurant in Koror known for its good location with impressive views and excellent food.
-They also serve seafood although it’s more on expensive side.
+They also serve seafood although it’s more on the expensive side.
 To check for their exact location, click here.

 WHERE TO STAY IN PALAU